Angie-gh/adix.github.io/iot.md

 ***********************************************************************************

 ### Purpose of this page:
 We just finished a two week session on IoT and Python Programming.
-We are reflecting on techniques and lessons learned while programming a micro:bit controller as well as reviewing Javascript logic that allowed for more impressive bluetooth connections.
+We are reflecting on techniques and lessons learned while programming a micro:bit controller as well as reviewing Javascript logic that allows for more impressive bluetooth connections.
 The below comments are specific to me.

 ### Overall reaction to scripting an IoT:
 Wow, the sky is the limit on what can be automated.
-The micro:bit controller we used had many built in features (accelerometer, temperature gauge, LED display, built-in LED images).
-Tapping into these features required minimal scripting.
-There is also sufficient sample scripts online to answer most questions on parameters and formating that is needed.
+The micro:bit controller we used has many built in features (such as: an accelerometer, temperature gauge, LED display and built-in LED images).
+Tapping into these features requires minimal scripting.
+There are also sufficient online snipets of code to answer most questions regarding needed parameters as well as how one can format the output.

 ### IoT modules that are useful to import into code: